BDX-town/Akkoma/docs/docs/administration/CLI_tasks/database.md

 ## Prune old remote posts from the database

-This will prune remote posts older than 90 days (configurable with [`config :pleroma, :instance, remote_post_retention_days`](../../configuration/cheatsheet.md#instance)) from the database.
+This will selectively prune remote posts older than 90 days (configurable with [`config :pleroma, :instance, remote_post_retention_days`](../../configuration/cheatsheet.md#instance)) from the database.
 Pruned posts may be refetched in some cases.

 !!! note
-    The disk space will only be reclaimed after a proper vacuum.
-By default, Postgresql does this for you on a regular basis, but if your instance has been running for a long time and there are many rows deleted, it may be advantageous to use `VACUUM FULL` (e.g. by using the `--vacuum` option).
+    The disk space used up by deleted rows only becomes usable for new data after a vaccum.
+    By default, Postgresql does this for you on a regular basis, but if you delete a lot at once it might be advantageous to also manually kick off a vacuum and statistics update using `VACUUM ANALYZE`.

+    **However**, the freed up space is never returned to the operating system unless you run the much more heavy `VACUUM FULL` operation.
+This epensive but comprehensive vacuum mode can be schedlued using the `--vacuum` option.

 !!! danger
-    You may run out of disk space during the execution of the task or vacuuming if you don't have about 1/3rds of the database size free.
-Vacuum causes a substantial increase in I/O traffic, and may lead to a degraded experience while it is running.
+    You may run out of disk space during the execution of the task or full vacuuming if you don't have about 1/3rds of the database size free. `VACUUM FULL` causes a substantial increase in I/O traffic, needs full table locks and thus renders the instance basically unusable while its running.

 === "OTP"